Logitech/hackzurich2020/docs/blenderAddon/index.md

 * Run the script here, after selecting the `Scripting` workflow
 <img src="..\img\BlenderAddon\blenderAddonRun.png">

-* go back to the `Layout` screen.
+* Go back to the `Layout` screen.
 After selecting an active object in the viewport select `Object` and then the `Voxelise` option.

 <img src="..\img\BlenderAddon\voxeliseUI.png">

 ## Resources